 Growing up, it’s likely you had little-to-no chance of seeing nudity outside a rare glimpse of semi-nude bodies in movies your parents approved of, so you had to get creative with what you watched.
-How to best find a movie your parents were okay with you watching that scratched that nudity itch when you're, say 11 to 16 or so years old?
+How to best find a movie your parents were okay with you watching that scratched that itch when you're, say 11 to 16 or so years old?
 As a young cinephile, you had to find just the right kind of titillating films, those offering a carnival of flesh without arousing attention from parents.

-Everyone knows the best movie nudity for kids comes in classy PG-13 movies with a flash of naked boob, but finding such movies often meant taking a deep dive into stuff your parents might not want to watch: '80s teen comedies and B-horror films.
+Everyone knows the best movie nudity for kids comes in classy PG-13 movies with a flash of naked part, but finding such movies often meant taking a deep dive into stuff your parents might not want to watch: '80s teen comedies and B-horror films.
 Once you found those movies, you had to come up with an excuse as to why you were watching them, in case you got caught.
-Prepare to be transported back to yesteryear while you read about all the movies kids watch to see nudity, especially in the pre smart phone days when they couldn't watch porn.
+Prepare to be transported back to yesteryear while you read about all the movies kids watch to see nudity, especially in the pre-smart phone days.

-Wild Things doesn't just have a few butts or a stray breast, it has girl-on-girl action in a swimming pool, a buckwild threesome in which Neve Campbell pours champagne all over bare-chested Denise Richards, and a scene of Kevin Bacon showing off his wang for sh*ts and giggles.
-It's possible this movie ruined sex for you before you even had your first kiss.
-Viva la Wild Things.
+The Scene: There are some movies on this list you could get away with watching while your parents were awake.
+This isn't one of them.
+Wild Things doesn't just have a few shows of skin, it has girl-fueled action in a swimming pool, a buckwild group thing in which Neve Campbell pours champagne all over a shirtless Denise Richards, and a scene of Kevin Bacon showing off his dong.

 But in all likelihood, you didn't convince them to let you watch this movie.
 You snuck it behind their backs, and didn't regret it for a minute.

-#26 on The Best Movies of 1998
+#27 on The Best Movies of 1998

 #44 on The Best Movies of 1995